145451 Rumina: Discovery

 Rumina was discovered by astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica on 9 September 2005, during observations for the Sloan Digital Sky Survey.
 The discovery observations were made using the 2.5-meter telescope at Apache Point Observatory in Sunspot, New Mexico.
 The discoverers further observed Rumina until November 2005 and found the object in precovery observations from dates as early as October 1999.
 The discovery of Rumina was announced by the Minor Planet Center on 23 July 2006.
 Since then, Rumina has been found in even earlier precovery observations dating back to November 1976.
+Rumina has been observed 548 times, the orbit is well determined with an uncertainty parameter of 1.